kammitama5/kammitama5.github.io/_posts/2020-09-29-Tuesday-September-29th.md

 ## Things that are broken about getting into the Research Community

 ## Memory: why I'm doing this now
 - I decided to write this before I get further into my degree because I still remember a lot of it.
+Yesterday, I thanked my advisor profusely for helping me with my first publication, which I presented as a poster earlier this year.
+For me, it was the culmination of Herculean efforts from my time before grad school.
 - It's sometimes asked of me why I don't happen to have any research qualifications from say, undergrad.
+I try not to get upset about it, but try to educate people instead, because it's upsetting and it's something I'm very passionate about, because it's not because I didn't try.
 So let's get that out of the way.
 I didn't go to school to study Science (although I did do a split in high school of Arts and Science).
 As I've said before, I realized a gaping hole in my high school education and didn't think Science was creative (to be fair, I didn't quite figure out at the time that science, as taught in my country, was wrapped up in neo-colonialism, and that the Arts in my country was the only space sort of